 The principal uses of Cayman schemes are to reorganise the company’s share capital, to enable a company to restructure its liabilities and avoid an insolvent liquidation, or to alter the distribution rights of creditors and/or shareholders in the company’s liquidation.

-If the scheme is supported by more than 50% by number and 75% by value of those attending and voting in each scheme class, and is subsequently approved by the Grand Court, it will bind all scheme creditors/shareholders (including those who did not vote or who voted against the scheme) in accordance with its terms.
+of those attending and voting in each scheme class, and is subsequently approved by the Grand Court, it will bind all scheme creditors/shareholders (including those who did not vote or who voted against the scheme) in accordance with its terms.

-Generally speaking, a Cayman scheme will usually take between 10 to 12 weeks from the date when the scheme petition and summons for directions are filed, to the date when an order approving the scheme is made.
+Generally speaking, a Cayman scheme will usually take between 10 and 12 weeks from the date when the scheme petition and summons for directions are filed, to the date when an order approving the scheme is made.
 The Grand Court requires that the entire timetable be established at the outset, which ensures a swift resolution of the scheme process.

 Filing a Scheme of Petition